stennety/mywebsite/content/services/_index.md

 ---
-title: A Blog That Works
+title: "What we do"
+subtitle: "A collection, minus the blog."
 description: |
-  This is a fully featured blog that supports categories, tags, series, and pagination.
-author: "The R Markdown Team @RStudio"
+  We develop collaborative open-source programmatic water quality and fisheries analysis/reporting tools.
+author: Allan Irvine
 show_post_thumbnail: true
-thumbnail_left: true # for list-sidebar only
+thumbnail_left: false # for list-sidebar only
-show_author_byline: true
+show_author_byline: false
-show_post_date: true
-show_button_links: false
+show_post_date: false
 # for listing page layout
-layout: list-sidebar # list, list-sidebar, list-grid
+layout: list # list, list-sidebar

-# for list-sidebar layout
+# set up common front matter for all individual pages in series
+cascade:
+  layout: single-series
   sidebar:
-  title: A Sidebar for Your Thoughts
+    title: "Create a Collection"
+    author: Alison Hill
     description: |
-    This is a fully featured blog that supports categories, tags, series, and pagination.
-Even this sidebar offers a ton of customizations.

-    Check out the _index.md file in the /blog folder to edit this content.
-  author: "The R Markdown Team @RStudio"
-  text_link_label: Subscribe via RSS
-  text_link_url: /index.xml
-  categories_link: true
-  series_link: true
-  tags_link: true
-  show_sidebar_adunit: true # show ad container

-# set up common front matter for all pages inside blog/
-cascade:
-  author: "The R Markdown Team @RStudio"
+      Sometimes you want a souped-up series- a bundle of related pages meant to be read in sequence.
+This section is like a blog series, minus the blog.
     show_author_byline: true
     show_post_date: true
-  show_comments: true # see site config to choose Disqus or Utterances
-  # for single-sidebar layout
-  sidebar:
-    text_link_label: View recent posts
+    text_link_label: ""
-    text_link_url: /blog/
+    text_link_url: ""
-    show_sidebar_adunit: false # show ad container
+    show_sidebar_adunit: true # show ad container, first page only

-type: blog
-cascade:
-  type: blog
+    text_series_label: "Outline"
+    text_contents_label: "On this page"
 ---

-** No content below YAML for the blog _index.
-This file provides front matter for the listing page layout and sidebar content.
-It is also a branch bundle, and all settings under `cascade` provide front matter for all pages inside blog/.
-You may still override any of these by changing them in a page's front matter.**